 Procurement is untied and International Competitive Bidding (ICB) procedures apply.
 There is no pipeline of projects as such as each project is dealt with on a case by case basis and the SFD does not release procurement information.
 The SFD appears to delegate to the recipient country most of the administration of the project, retaining only a macro, at armslength role.
 This applies equally to the pre-qualification and short-listing of firms.
 For these reasons, approaching the SFD would not prove productive.
 It is preferable for Canadian companies to explore avenues with the recipient country.
+The latter only can present a request for funding.
+Usually, an evaluation mission follows to assess the merits of the project. the process may take several months.
+Feasibility studies submitted in the request with co-financing saves much time.
 Those seeking to bid on SFD-funded projects must promote their qualifications and secure an invitation to bid from the executing agency of the recipient country.
 Information may however be obtained through the list published twice a year by the Coordination Secretariat for Arab & Regional Development Institutions following their consultative meetings, normally held in Kuwait at the Arab Fund for Economic & Social Development.